Banani-Rath/azure-devops-server-docs-pr/docs/command-line/_shared/dbcompression.md

 In this case, you would need to disable compression and decompress all indexes before you could successfully move the databases.
 Similarly, if you were moving a database back to a SQL instance which supported compression you might wish to re-enable compression in order to save space.

-This command only changes whether TFS prefers to use database page compression or not - your databases must still be hosted in a SQL instance whose edition supports compression.
+This command only changes whether Azure DevOps Server prefers to use database page compression or not - your databases must still be hosted in a SQL instance whose edition supports compression.
 See [Features Supported by the Editions of SQL Server](https://msdn.microsoft.com/library/cc645993.aspx) for more information.

 ### Example